srg/willie-modules/README.md

 the webload module can also be used to install modules from our repo. when installed and loaded, use `webload list` for currently available modules, and `webload install module` to install desired module.

-**please note that almost everything here is written and maintained by dumb ppl**
+**please note that almost everything here is written and maintained by plebs**